tom-bjorkholm/config_as_json/README_pypi.md

 The intended usage model is:

-- Derive an application-specific class from `config_as_json.Config` (or use multiple inheritance to derive from both a class with your paramaters and from `config_as_json.Config`).
+- Derive an application-specific class from `config_as_json.Config` (or use multiple inheritance to derive from both a class with your parameters and from `config_as_json.Config`).
 - Add one instance attribute per supported configuration parameter.
 An instance attribute can also be a dict or list, optionally with nested